 Out of three members of the Board one member shall be a representative of the National Bank of Georgia, one member shall be a representative of the Ministry of Economic Development of Georgia, and one member shall be representative of the Ministry of Finance of Georgia.
-The managers of relevant agencies shall submit for approval the nominations of the candidates to the President of Georgia.
+The managers of relevant agencies shall submit for approval the nominations of the candidates to the Prime-Minister of Georgia.
 The other five members of the Board shall not be public servants.
-They are appointed by the President of Georgia at the consent of the Parliament of Georgia in accordance of the procedures defined in the Law on Official Statistics.
+They are appointed by the Prime-Minister of Georgia at the consent of the Parliament of Georgia in accordance of the procedures defined in the Law on Official Statistics.

 The activity of the Board consists of multiple aspects; specifically it consists of submitting relevant recommendations in regard of the statistical activity as well as reviewing and approving the annual progress reports of the Geostat.
 The Board also reviews and approves the statistical standards and methodology developed by the Geostat, works out recommendations, or acceptance of the international standards and methodology along with drafting and approving the charter of the Board, which shall include the operational and decision-making procedures of the Board.

 Termination of Authority of a Board member and the Executive Director shall be carried out on the following basis:

 - A personal statement made by the member;

 - The member has been declared legally incapable, or has been declared missing or dead by a court;

 - A court judgment of guilty against the member has entered in legal force;